-This course is designed to familiarize students with the fundamental concepts and techniques of a structured programming language.
-This course will introduce core programming basics using the Python programming language.
+This course is designed to familiarize students with the fundamental concepts and techniques of a computer programming language.
+Using current programming languages, students will design, code and test programs using the basic structures of sequence, data types, control structures, algorithm development, and program design with functions.